mtijbout-cloudiction/MBS-PUBLISHER-PORTAL/STATEMENT/README.md

 # MBS-PUBLISHER-PORTAL
-Thisrepository contains the files required by the installation and configuration of the NodeJS and mp2 environment.
+This repository contains the files required by the installation and configuration of the NodeJS and mp2 environment.

-## List of files
+## Installation order

+To install a system that is ready to receive the application packages deployed by 4NET using gitlab the following steps need to be taken:

+1. Install an Ubuntu virtual machine
+2. On the SSHMGR server using the sshmgr.sh tool:
+   1. Create a user gitlab on the virtual machine
+   2. Make certificates for the user gitlab
+   3. Install the authorized_keys file on the virtual machine
+   4. Enable the certificate based access on the virtual machine
+3. Install the application platform on the virtual machine using the scripts in this repository

+## Files in this repostory

 | Type / Order | File Name | Description |
 | :---: | --- | --- |